We can't navigate the future with a map drawn for a world that no longer exists

 • The Post-Holocene World

-Leaving the "long summer" of the Holocene requires us to cultivate Deep Time Awareness, realigning human decision-making with the enduring scales of centuries and geological change.
+Leaving the eden of the Holocene requires us to cultivate Deep Time understanding, realigning human decision-making with the enduring scales of millennia and geological change.

 • The Planetary Commons

-The Planetary Commons frames the atmosphere and oceans as shared life-support systems that demand a new era of collective management and species-wide mobilization.
+The Planetary Commons frames the atmosphere, oceans, other shared life-support systems, and human systems of care as that which we all depend on for our survival and wellbeing.
+This demands a new era of collective management and species-wide mobilization.

 • The Planetary Web of Life

-Embracing the Web of Life marks a fundamental Guardianship Shift, where we mature into a species of protectors who recognize that individual health is inseparable from planetary integrity.
+Embracing a view of the Web of Life marks a fundamental shift in our perspective, acknowledging a dynamic interconnected and "interbeing", where we mature into a species of protectors who recognize that individual health is inseparable from planetary integrity.

-A Dialog of Civilizations rejects the clash of cultures in favor of epistemic humility, building a pluralistic gepolitical strategy where no single worldview holds dominance.
+A Dialog of Civilizations envisions a world in which many cultures learn from and complement each other.
+It grounds us in humility, building an epistemically plural geopolitical strategy where no single worldview holds dominance.

-In the face of technofeudalist oligarchy we must leverage the potentials for cosmo-localism / global digital commons, bridging the gap between digital infrastructure and physical self-sufficiency, and Digital Public Infrastructures that treat digital assets as public goods.
+In the face of technofeudalist oligarchy we must leverage the potentials of the digital commons, cosmo-localism / global digital commons, bridging the gap between digital infrastructure and physical self-sufficiency, and Digital Public Infrastructures that treat digital assets as public goods.

-New political geographies of solidarity exist at different scales, across themes and issues which form the basis for a planetary process of regeneration and justice.
+New political geographies of solidarity exist at different scales, cities, regions, across themes and issues which form the basis for a planetary process of regeneration and justice.

 • Toward New Political Contracts